 The writers behind this newsletter.

 I ask 'what if' questions all day long, it's a bug.
-Writing dystopian fiction, middle-grade magical realism, building websites and apps with no coding skills.
+Writing fiction, middle-grade fantasy, feminist poetry when feelings won't shut up, the occasional essay.
 Cautiously in love with AI.
 Sarcasm included.

 You can find recent issues that have been published by Permission to Weird on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.